braddoeswebdev/summer-workshops/source/ruby/09-classes.html.md

 c = 2014-09-29 13:51:46 -0700
 ~~~~

-Because we can create arrays and strings using  [...] and '...' respectively, we rarely create them using new.
-(Though it's not really obvious from the above example, String.new creates an empty string, and Array.new creates an empty array.)
-Also, numbers are special exceptions: you can't create an integer with Integer.new.
+Because we can create arrays and strings using  `[...]` and `'...'` respectively, we rarely create them using `new`.
+(Though it's not really obvious from the above example, `String.new` creates an empty string, and `Array.new` creates an empty array.)
+Also, numbers are special exceptions: you can't create an integer with `Integer.new`.
 You just have to write the integer.

 ## The Time Class

-So what's the story with this Time class?
+So what's the story with this `Time` class?
 Time objects represent moments in time.
 You can add (or subtract) numbers to (or from) times to get new times: adding 1.5 to a time makes a new time one-and-a-half seconds later:

 ~~~~ ruby
 time  = Time.new   # The moment I generated this web page.